Implementation content

 Kyung Hee University

 Kyung Hee University is a private university located in Seoul, South Korea.
-It was founded in 1949 as Shinhwa Elementary School, and has developed into a comprehensive university with 23 colleges, 6 faculties, and 86 departments (as of 2024) under the founding spirit of "creating a cultural world."
-The university is ranked 328th in the world (30th in Asia, 10th in South Korea) in the QS World University Rankings 2025.
-The university has a total of approximately 34,000 students and has two campuses in addition to the Seoul campus.
+Founded in 1949 as Shinheung Elementary School, it has developed into a comprehensive university with 23 colleges, 8 faculties, and 83 departments (as of 2026), based on its founding principle of "creating a cultural world."
+It is ranked 331st in the world (39th in Asia, and around 14th in South Korea) in the QS World University Rankings 2026.
+The university has approximately 34,000 students and operates two campuses in addition to its Seoul campus.

-This program teaches the Korean language course offered by the International Education Institute of Kyung Hee University.
-The International Education Institute of Kyung Hee University was established in 1979 as its predecessor, the Audiovisual Education Institute, and the Korean Language Department was established in 1993.
-To date, it has taught Korean language and culture to approximately 6,000 foreigners from around 100 countries.
+This program offers a Korean language education course provided by the Kyung Hee University Institute for International Education.
+The Institute for International Education was established in 1979 as the Audiovisual Education Institute, and the Korean Language Education Department was established in 1993.
+To date, it has provided Korean language and culture education to approximately 5,000 foreigners from about 100 countries.

 AUKP_03_2